git-pull/website/code_explorer/django-vs-flask.rst

 because there's code that could be reuseable being written, but not worth the effort to make an extension for.
 So there are `snippets
 <http://flask.pocoo.org/snippets/>`_ for that.

+And in a language like Python where packages, modules, and duck typing rule, I feel snippets, while laudable, are doomed to fall short in keeping in check perpetually recreating patterns someone else done.
+Not to mention, snippets don't have CI, nor versioning, issue trackers (maybe a comment thread).

+By not having a united front, the oppurtunity for synergetic efforts that bridge across extensions (a la SQLAlchemy, DRF, and django-guardian) never materialize, creating extensions that are porous.
+Leaving devs to fill in the blanks, and should the dev decide to patch: create a PR, get a reponse, and wait until a release is finally tagged.

+Help relies on sites like StackOverflow and programming the solution in-house.
+Time is going to be spent recreating solutions to problems that are already available and published, distracting attention.

+It's also error-prone to program replacements to these systems; whether or not you're the first or million developer who mapped out the same abstraction.
+Without the benefit over thousands of others relying on the library in production to report back if there's unexpected behavior; The refinment from it being around for years.
+It invites increased cases of customer-losing bugs where something breaks and it isn't until months later.
+When that lone `Intercom`_ message mentions something's broke, and has been for a while.

 Conclusion
 ==========